sthorley27/ScottThorley.github.io/index.md

 Theres nothing to see here yet but be sure to check back in the future to see my work and progress!

 ## About me:
 Hello!
-My name is Scott Thorley, i am curently a freshman at the University of Massachussetts, Amherst, studying *Kinesiology.*
+My name is Scott Thorley, i am curently a freshman at the **University of Massachussetts, Amherst**, studying *Kinesiology.*

 ### College Work